 Your guess is as good as mine.
 But is it as good as the 25 leading trends forecasters, who agree that 2010 could be the year?
 Hedge funder Hugh Hendry provides a concise summary: “I would recommend you panic.”

 As much as I appreciation the concision of Hendry’s recommendation, I would recommend you prepare and celebrate.
 I’ve been recommending the former for several years, while pointing out the good news associated with economic collapse.
-I have more company now than I’ve had for a while: Economic collapse has gone mainstream, and the occasional worthwhile ecologist is joining Daniel Quinn and Derrick Jensen in recognizing and spreading the good news.
+I have more company now than I’ve had for a while: Economic collapse has gone mainstream, and the occasional worthwhile ecologist is joining Daniel Quinn in recognizing and spreading the news.